Anushreesharma23/NodeGoat/README.md

 This project demonstrates the integration of Checkmarx One security scanning into a Continuous Integration (CI) pipeline using Python and GitHub Actions.

-The solution automatically performs source code security analysis, generates vulnerability reports, summarizes findings, and sends email notifications to stakeholders.
+The solution automatically performs source code security analysis, generates vulnerability reports, summarizes findings, and sends email notifications to stakeholders whenever a commit happens on the repository.
 It also includes a pre-flight validation utility to detect configuration issues before initiating scans.

 ---